mattjamo/VoiceCraft-voxCPM/README.md

 # VoiceCraft - VoxCPM

+VoiceCraft is made up of two components a Server to host the AI model and a Client to interact with the server.
+This allows the user to create and manage voices and then utilize those voices in any application that supports the OpenAI API.

 # VoxCPM OpenAI-Compatible API Server

 This project provides an OpenAI-compatible API server for the VoxCPM Text-to-Speech model.
 It allows you to use VoxCPM with standard OpenAI client libraries and tools that support the `/v1/audio/speech` endpoint.